 After sequencing, we provide at least a basic level of bioinformatic analysis.
 Read more about what we offer in bioinformatic support.

-PacBio Sequel utilizes the Single Molecule Real Time Sequencing (SMRT) technology which provides high sensitivity, high throughput and fast turnaround times.
-With longest reads spanning up to 70 Kb, it is suitable for all types of de novo genome sequencing and analysis of structural variation.
-Other typical applications include metabarcode studies and pooled amplicons, as sequencing bias toward shorter fragments is low.
+PacBio HiFi sequencing utilizes the Single Molecule Real Time Sequencing (SMRT) technology which provides high sensitivity, high throughput and fast turnaround times.
+It is suitable for all types of de novo genome sequencing and analysis of structural variation, as well as applications like metabarcode studies and pooled amplicons.
 Since no amplification is required prior to sequencing, methylations in genomic DNA can be detected by analyzing interpulse duration times.

 For more information about PacBio sequencing, visit Pacific Biosciences' website.

-Oxford Nanopore Technologies (ONT) has developed a sequencing method where nucleic acid strands pass through nanosized pores embedded in a membrane, over which a current is applied.
+Oxford Nanopore Technologies (ONT) utilizes a sequencing method where nucleic acid strands pass through nanosized pores embedded in a membrane, over which a current is applied.
 The resulting base-characteristic changes in current through the pores are detected and translated into base sequences.
-This provides the opportunity to produce Megabase reads, with base modification traces preserved.
+This provides the opportunity to produce Megabase reads, with methylation information included.
 The ultra long reads and the high throughput makes nanopore sequencing well suited for, e.g., de novo assembly of complex genomes, structural variation detection, and barcoded or targeted applications.

 For further reading about Oxford Nanopore Technologies, please vistit the ONT website.

-The Ion S5TM XL is a high throughput sequencer that combines and upgrades characteristics of Ion PGM and Ion Proton (now discontinued at UGC).
-It produces read lengths up to 600 bp.
+The Ion S5TM XL is a high throughput sequencer which produces read lengths up to 600 bp.
 Typical applications include AmpliSeq Transcriptome workflow for human and mouse genomes, as well as for other types of clinical research with a variety of gene and disease panels.